Between beaches, ports and the Breton countryside

 Your seaside vacation in Brittany will be one of conviviality at Flower Camping Le Kergariou, just 1.5 km from the port of Doëlan.

-Whether you’ve already thought about your program for several weeks or you’re improvising, your day is bound to start in your mobile home or on your campsite pitch.
-For the kids, the activities on offer at the campsite are the perfect way to unwind and make new friends.
+Whether you’ve already thought about your program for several weeks or you’re improvising, your day is bound to start in your mobile home or on your campsite.
+For the kids, the campsite offers a range of activities to help them relax and make new friends.

 Meanwhile, the rest of the family can relax in the heated indoor pool.

-For a meal, we recommend the “Chez Jacky” restaurant on the right bank of the River Belon, which will delight seafood lovers!
+For lunch, we recommend the “Chez Jacky” restaurant on the right bank of the River Belon.
+Seafood lovers will be delighted!
 Alternatively, we suggest the crêperie “Le Préau”, located in the village of Moëlan-sur-mer, in a renovated former school converted into a local restaurant.

 Afterwards, why not take a leisurely stroll with a view of the sea, starting from Kerfany beach, where you can easily follow the GR34 along the coastline.